Kaastor/road-to-research-engineer/PROJECTS.md

 ## Project List Overview
 The following projects are designed to cover **all** skills from your skill list through hands-on implementation.
 There are 12 projects, prioritized to build progressively while showing overlaps (e.g., data curation in Project 1 feeds into training in Project 3; evaluation metrics from Project 2 recur in later ones).
 Early projects focus on foundations, mid ones on training/evaluation, and later on deployment/optimization.
 Each project references overlapping skills from prior ones without redundancy.
 Complete them in order for best learning, but they can be done modularly.
 ### Project 1: Data Curation Pipeline for SLM Pretraining
 **Description:** Build a pipeline to collect, clean, deduplicate, and prepare a small high-quality dataset (e.g., 1-5GB of text from public sources like Wikipedia excerpts) for SLM pretraining, including provenance tracking and bias audits.
+Use methods like those in the RedPajama dataset (e.g., fuzzy deduplication via MinHash LSH) for cleaning.
 **Skills Learned:**
 - **Python mastery (write idiomatic, maintainable code; vectorize; profile hotspots; respect interfaces and typing; optimize CPU paths like tokenization/mmap iterators and fast I/O).**
 - Curation & quality (collect/label, dedupe, filter, audit for bias; provenance; dense high-quality sources; de-dup synthetic data; per-generator safety filters).